aerographql/documentation/source/_posts/getting-started.md

     }
 }
 ```
+*This user list would normally come from your Database using a dedicated service, we will come back to that in a next tutorial about using {% post_link dependency-injection dependency injection %}*

-Now re run the same previous query ... ;) ... this should now work.
+Now re run the previous query ... ;) ... this should now work.

-Now let's try this query:
+Now let's try this new query:
 ```
 {
   user( name: "Bob") {